 Scope and Contents

-Access is freely available within the J.C.Beaglehole Room for research and private study.
+Access is freely available in the J.C.Beaglehole Room for research and private study.
 For any use beyond this, please contact the J.C.Beaglehole Room (email@example.com) in the first instance.

 Language of Materials